johannschopplich/unlazy/docs/guide/seo-considerations.md

 ## Detects Bots and Crawlers

 unlazy includes an exported function called `isCrawler` that detects if the visitor is a bot or a crawler.
+This ensures that the full-quality image is loaded and indexed by search engines.

+The detection mechanism works by:

+1. **User Agent Check**: Scans for common bot identifiers (e.g., `bot`, `crawler`, `spider`, `googlebot`)
+2. **onscroll Support Detection**: Checks if the browser supports the `onscroll` event, which is typically absent in headless browsers and crawlers
+3. **Immediate Loading**: If detected as a crawler, `data-srcset` and `data-src` attributes are immediately converted to their standard counterparts

-This is useful to ensure that the full-quality image is loaded and indexed by search engines.
-The library trusts that bots and crawlers can evaluate the `srcset` attribute and load the appropriate image based on their needs.
+The library trusts that bots and crawlers can evaluate the `srcset` attribute and select appropriate image sources for indexing.

-The `isCrawler` function checks the user agent string for common bot and crawler identifiers and determines if the `onscroll` event is supported by the browser.
-This information is then used to decide whether to immediately load the full-quality image or to use the blurry placeholder approach for the specific visitor.

 ## Use `src`, `data-srcset` and `sizes`, or `data-src` Attributes